vtennero/fillit/README.md

 # fillit

-Fillit is a program that assembles a given Tetriminos set altogether in the smallest possible square (max : 26), in a minimum of time.
+fillit is a program that assembles a given Tetriminos set altogether in the smallest possible square (max : 26), in a minimum of time.

 ## Installing